yyqgituser/sim/README.md

 # Sim: A Simple language based on LLVM
 Sim is intended as a demostration of programming lanugage design, though it has something more than [Kaleidoscope](https://llvm.org/docs/tutorial/index.html).
-Visitor design pattern make it more extensiable.
+[Visitor design pattern](https://en.wikipedia.org/wiki/Visitor_pattern) makes it more extensiable.

 ### Build for Linux
 1. Build and install [LLVM](https://llvm.org/docs/CMake.html), make sure [LLVM library for cmake](https://llvm.org/docs/CMake.html#id15) are properly installed.